Search

 Example:

-Directional exception: for p and m only, the first hyphen is omitted
+Directional exception: for p and m only, the hyphen is omitted

 No collisions between group abbreviations